A sales engagement platform is a category of software that helps salespeople manage their customer relationships and sales pipeline.

-As if that weren’t difficult enough, re-engaging them often requires wading through a half-dozen different communication channels.
+As if that weren’t difficult enough, re-engaging prospects often requires wading through a half-dozen different communication channels.

 Assuming you can reconnect with a client or prospect—which is often easier said than done—keeping their attention focused on you is more complicated than ever.

-But another type of solution has quietly been gaining popularity recently.
+But another type of solution has been gaining popularity in recent years.
 These solutions are known as sales engagement platforms.
-What they do, and how they do it, is converting a lot of sales teams into believers.

 What Is A Sales Engagement Platform?

-Sales engagement platforms are software as a service (SaaS) tools designed to combine all of your business’s communication channels into one place.
+Sales engagement platforms are SaaS (Software as a Service) tools designed to combine all of your business’s communication channels into one place.
 This means incorporating systems like CRM, email, and social media accounts all into one unified user interface.

 Once everything has been set up, sales engagement systems allow users to create a sequence of coordinated outbound activities across a customized list of channels.
 Touches can include emails, LinkedIn connection requests, phone calls, and even mailing out physical assets like books or product samples.